Egg fight: Australian Senator Fraser Anning supporters slammed over headlock on teenager

 WARNING: Graphic

+The teenager who smashed an egg on an Australian Senator's head - after the politician's statement that deflected responsibility for the New Zealand terror attack - has spoken briefly about the aftermath.

+"Don't egg politicians... you get tackled by 30 bogans at the same time.
+I learnt the hard way.
+F***," said the teenager, in a video posted to social media.

-There are calls for Senator Fraser Anning to be charged with assault after lashing out at a teenager in an ugly altercation at a speaking event in Melbourne yesterday.
+There are calls for Senator Fraser Anning to be charged with assault after lashing out at the teenager in an ugly altercation at a speaking event in Melbourne yesterday.

 It comes as a change.org petition gains almost 500,000 signatures to have the controversial politician removed from parliament while the teenager involved has been hailed a "hero" online.